 From island camping in the middle of Flagstaff Lake, to a group trip down the Dead River, it’s always more fun to travel with the confidence of a registered Maine guide.
 Without worrying about your gear or directions, you’ll be free to fully enjoy an escape into the wild, learning more about the history of the area, and the plants and animals native to the western Maine mountain region.

 Using Boats and Paddleboards

-Canoes, kayaks and paddleboards at Flagstaff Hut are free to use to members.
+Canoes, kayaks and paddleboards at Flagstaff Hut are free for members to use.
 Non-members can pay a daily boat use fee of $10/boat/day.
-Day use of boats is on a first-come, first-served basis and not reserved in advance.
+Day use of boats is on a first-come, first-served basis and cannot be reserved in advance.

 If you're paddling from the Big Eddy Trailhead to Grand Falls Hut for an overnight stay, we will deliver and pick up boats at the Bunting Landing; an easy 1.5 mile hike from the Big Eddy Trailhead.
 Click Here to See a Map >>

 You'll need to reserve your boats when you make your reservation.
 The cost is $30/boat and includes the use of paddles and PFDs.